Your procedure information

 Diabetes

-Please report to the nursing staff if you have needed glucose before arriving for your appointment and tell them immediately if you feel your blood sugar becomes low (‘hypo’) at any time during your visit.
+Please report to the endoscopy nursing staff if you have needed glucose before arriving for your appointment and tell them immediately if you feel your blood sugar becomes low (‘hypo’) at any time during your visit.

 Throat spray and conscious sedation?